cjsauer/warframe-lfg/README.md

 ## Development

-There are only a few primary dependencies you'll need to have installed to develop on this project:
+There are a few primary dependencies you'll need to have installed to develop on this project:

 - [Java JDK 8+][1]
 - [Clojure CLI][8]
 - [Node.js (LTS recommended)][2]
 - [Yarn package manager][3]
+- [AWS CLI][10]
+- [A running Datomic system][9]

 ### Running Locally